daniellescalera/digidog/README.txt

 Arrow Keys: Move the dog around the environment.

-F: Feed the dog.
+F: Feed the dog

-P: Play with the dog.
+P: Play with the dog

-S: Put the dog to sleep.
+S: Put the dog to sleep

-C: Command the dog to sit.
+C: Command the dog to sit

 Note: The application is designed so that only one action can occur at a time.
 If an action is already in progress, other actions will be ignored until the current one completes.
 This behavior illustrates thread synchronization using locks.